 Low electric bills.
 Has worked well.
 Robco has good customer service.

-When you go solar, an expense that you have no control over turns into a fixed cost.
+When you go solar, an expense that you previously had no control over turns into a fixed cost.